grisha/grisha.github.com/source/_posts/2016-02-16-triple-exponential-smoothing-forecasting-part-ii.markdown

 All the forecasting methods we covered so far, including single exponential smoothing, were only good at predicting a single point.
-We can do better than that, but first we need to agree on a couple of more terms.
+We can do better than that, but first we need to be introduced to a couple of new terms.

 ## More terminology